gitkraken/vscode-gitlens/README.md

   <img src="https://raw.githubusercontent.com/eamodio/vscode-gitlens/master/images/ss-gitlens-history-explorer.png" alt="GitLens History Explorer" />
 </p>

-A [customizable](#gitlens-history-explorer-settings "Jump to the GitLens History Explorer settings") explorer to explore the history of the current file.
-This is same as the history view in the *GitLens* Explorer when undocked
+A [customizable](#gitlens-history-explorer-settings "Jump to the GitLens History Explorer settings") stand-alone explorer to visualize the history of the current file &mdash; undocked version of the *GitLens* Explorer history view
 - Automatically updates to track the current editor
 - A context menu provides *Open File*, *Open File in Remote* (if available), and *Refresh* commands
 - An inline toolbar provides an *Open File* command